fqantonio/GoingInductive/README.md

 # WELCOME

+This is a **`Going Inductive`** learning educational strategy changing paper DRAFT roadmap[^readme-1], with two major goals:
+1. Conclude about the impact on students learning of a strategic learning methodological major change, from direct instruction to inductive;
-This is a **`Going Inductive`** learning educational strategy changing paper DRAFT roadmap[^readme-1], with one major goal: to share the work done about the impact of a educational strategic change: from Direct Instruction to Four Components Instructional Design (4C/ID).
+2. to share the work done about the impact of a educational strategic change: from Direct Instruction to Four Components Instructional Design (4C/ID).

 [^readme-1]: This work, as well as the data, is also presented at the blog "<https://4cidchange.edublogs.org/>" and in the github repository <https://github.com/fqantonio/GoingInductive>.